Postmark deadline: June 30 (annual)

 Applicants must be in the early stages of their careers and will not have had yet the support needed to achieve major recognition for their work.
 No specific academic background is required or preferred.
 Each year the program will accept applications from writers working primarily in one of four specified genres, rotated over a four-year cycle.

-The inaugural 2019 Buckner Fellowship will support an emerging poet.
+The 2020 Buckner Fellowship will support a fiction writer.

-Over the next three years, fellowships will be awarded in the categories of creative nonfiction, drama (stage/screen), and fiction.
+Over the next three years, fellowships will be awarded in the categories of creative nonfiction, drama (stage/screen), and poetry.

 Applications will be accepted only through Submittable.com, from May 1 to June 30, annually.